shawnkost/shawnkost/README.md

 # Hi :wave:

 My name is Shawn Kost, and I am a full-stack web developer.
 Since a young age I have had a love for anything that involves computers and technology.
-I began with technical theatre learning the ins and outs of stage production and lighting design.
+I began with technical theater learning the ins and outs of stage production and lighting design.
 That passion has only grown with time which led to my first job as a computer technician, where I integrated computer systems & servers.
 Ultimately this led me to discovering the world of computer programming with an immense desire to pursue a career within it!
 I am excited to join a company that will not only challenge me, but help me grow into a better developer.

 # :wrench: Languages & Tools